Ursa Farm Community Initiative

 If you are interested in a farm experience for your family, we can curate a stay to your needs.
 Please let us know what experiences you would be interested in.

-(Dependant on the farm family’s availability and schedule)
+(Dependent on the farm family’s availability and schedule)

 People feeding cows through a wooden and wire fence in a farm, with trees showing fall colors in the background.